7 Raptive Alternatives To Website Monetization (2025)

 AdPushup is one of the most popular ad companies for large publishers.
 It offers many useful ad tech features, such as optimal ad layout, mediation, ad blocker recovery, and header bidding.

-Popular websites, including GTmetrix.com, use the platform as a monetization option.
+Popular websites, including GTmetrix.com, use the platform to monetize.
 AdPushup offers a wide range of ad formats and access to more than 25 reputable ad exchanges, including Google, Amazon, and OpenX.

 An example of an AdPushup ad